 Policing here in Leicester, Leicestershire and Rutland is a genuinely rewarding experience – not just for the satisfaction you get from helping make the diverse community safer for everybody, but for the pay and benefits you’ll receive too.

-On appointment with no previous detective constable experience - £24,780.
+On appointment with no previous constable experience, the starting salary will be as follows: